The atmosphere remained tense as Cinder stood before them after dinner, waiting for an answer.

 The Sealed Door

 Faded carvings lined the walls, depicting figures weaving threads into the sky.
-At the center stood a door of polished obsidian, its surface unblemished despite the ruin's decay.
-Symbols—some of which matched those on their old map—were etched into its frame.
+At the center stood a polished obsidian door, untouched by time.
+Symbols—some matching their map—were etched into the frame.

-Aven knelt, running her fingers over the markings.
+Aven ran her fingers over the markings.
 "This is a weaving puzzle," she murmured.
 "The wards are layered.
 If we don't thread them correctly, we'll trigger a trap."

 Ash exhaled sharply.
 "No pressure, then."

-Eris studied the symbols, mind whirring.
-The clue from the map echoed in her head:
+Eris studied the symbols.
+The map's clue echoed in her head:

 "Where the first weave bends time, the crystal shall awaken.
 In the ruin's shadow, the path is clear.
 Only the first must lead the way."

 Her gaze flickered to Ash.
-First weave bends time… Could it be referring to time?
+First weave bends time… Could it mean time magic?

-"Stand here," she told him, gesturing to a spot near the door.
+"Stand here," she told him, pointing to a spot near the door.

 Ash frowned but obeyed.
 The moment his foot touched the stone, the symbols shimmered, shifting like ink bleeding into water.
-A pattern emerged—threads of glowing energy interlacing in an intricate web.
+A pattern emerged—glowing threads interlacing in an intricate web.

-Aven's eyes sharpened in understanding.
+Aven's eyes sharpened.
 "I see it now."
-Her fingers twitched, and faint silver strands extended from her fingertips, feeling the shape of the weave.
+Silver strands extended from her fingertips, tracing the weave.
 "It's unstable.
 If I pull the wrong way—"

 "Then don't," Ash muttered.

-She inhaled and reached out, her fingers sketching faint patterns in the air, nudging the weave where it resisted.
+She inhaled and reached out, sketching faint patterns in the air, nudging the weave where it resisted.
 Aven's threads adjusted in response, flowing smoothly.

 Aven's concentration deepened.
 "It's working…"